 While we are not architects of a new nation, each of us is the architect of his or her own life. and are the foundation stones of a Kahal (holy community) by being actively involved in Temple Ner Simcha.
-The example of a no dues/no cost for High Holiday tickets that we began a few years ago is starting to spread throughout the United States and has been emulated by over 60 synagogues nationwide!
+The example of a no dues/no cost for High Holiday tickets that we began a few years ago has spread throughout the United States and has been emulated by over 60 synagogues nationwide!
 More and more articles are being written about it, and the more that we succeed, the more pressure that is created upon other synagogues to move to this inclusive business model.
 In the same way that America is dedicated to every citizen having liberty; we are dedicated to making sure that every Jew can be part of a spiritual community.

 Along with Cantor Glaser and our musical team, I am looking forward to sharing the holidays with you this September, when we will once again be back ar the Canyon Club.
-If you have not yet registered, please go to https://nersimcha.org/high-holidays-2019-registration/ to reserve your tickets.
+If you have not yet registered, please go to www.nersimcha.org to reserve your tickets.
 With our commitments as a community to joy and depth; I have no doubt that these will be meaningful services for all of us, and that we will all grow as individuals and as a community.

 A Special Summer and Beyond…

 Throughout the summer we will be having “Shabbat Under the Stars” services at Deer Hill Community Park in Oak Park (there will be armed security present to make sure that we are physically safe), as well as classes and special events.
 These services at the park are always especially fun and meaningful, and many people choose to picnic before the services in the beauty of nature.
-Our next Shabbat Under the Stars is next Friday, July 12. and I hope to see you there to share the joy of celebrating the Sabbath in the beautiful setting of nature.
-Please check your email or the temple website (https://www.nersimcha.org) to stay up to date on all the wonderful programming of the summer.
+Our next Shabbat Under the Stars is next Friday, July 9 and I hope to see you there to share the joy of celebrating the Sabbath in the beautiful setting of nature.
+Please check your email or the temple website www.nersimcha.org to stay up to date on all the wonderful programming of the summer.